 The following IP guidance note Produced in partnership with Sarah Hadland of S.H. & Associates provides comprehensive and up to date legal information covering:

 Unlike many other countries, the UK has no unfair competition law.
 Brand owners seeking to prevent competitors from marketing 'copycat' products or using misleading advertising have to rely on a combination of different rights.
-These rights now include the Consumer Protection from Unfair Trading Regulations 2008, SI 2008/1277 (CPRs).
+These rights include the Consumer Protection from Unfair Trading Regulations 2008 (CPUTR 2008), SI 2008/1277.

-The CPRs implemented the European Unfair Commercial Practices Directive (Council Directive (EC) 2005/29) (UCPD) and were heralded as the best means to tackle the issue of copycat packaging and misleading advertising.
+CPUTR 2008 implemented the Unfair Commercial Practices Directive (Council Directive 2005/29/EC) (UCPD) and were heralded as the best means to tackle the issue of copycat packaging and misleading advertising.
 However, they arguably fall short of giving brand owners an effective tool to address the problem.
-This Practice Note contains a short summary of the CPRs and highlights some practical issues that may arise when attempting to rely on them.
+This Practice Note contains a short summary of CPUTR 2008 and highlights some practical issues that may arise when attempting to rely on them.

-The CPRs also repealed a number of existing laws to avoid different pieces of legislation covering the same subject matter.
-The repealed legislation included a large part of the Trade Descriptions Act 1968 and Part 3 of the Consumer Protection Act 1987, which dealt with misleading pricing.
+CPUTR 2008 also repealed a number of existing laws to avoid different pieces of legislation covering the same subject matter.
+The repealed legislation included a large part of the Trade Descriptions Act 1968 and Part

 **excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.